openforcefield/openff-bespokefit/docs/users/bespoke-executor.md

 The `--input` switch accepts most commonly used chemistry formats.
-OpenFF recommends SDF or MOL as they include all the information needed to unambiguously construct a molecular graph.
+OpenFF recommends SDF or MOL as they include all the information needed to unambiguously construct a stereochemical molecular graph.
 For more information, see the [OpenFF Toolkit FAQ].
 For other options and features, use the `--help` switch on any subcommand:

 ```sh
 openff-bespoke --help